 It’s easy to get caught up in the holiday season – there are decorations to put up, parties to plan, gifts to buy, and places to go.
 But don’t be the person who strolls down the middle of a crowded parking lot, carrying dozens of packages, chatting on the cell phone, and not paying attention.
 Or the person balancing on the edge of an unstable ladder or chair while hanging ornaments.
 It’s the season of joy and togetherness – keep it that way by taking a few safety precautions.
 Here are some suggestions for staying safe – both while you are out and in your apartment:

-When you are headed for a crowded location – such as the mall during the last two weeks before Christmas – choose your purse carefully.
+When you are headed for a crowded location, choose your purse carefully.
 Take one that you can wear across from your shoulder to your opposite side, or choose one with a very short strap that you can tuck under your arm.
 Another option is to use a small coin purse with a long strap – wear it across your body and put a sweater on over it.
 The best solution?
 Don’t carry a purse at all.
 Use a money belt or a fanny pack (no, it isn’t stylish, and yes, you will look like a tourist at a theme park, but hey – safety first).
 Don’t choose a backpack-style purse or let your purse dangle freely from your shoulder.
 Guys should keep their wallet in their front pocket – never the back.

 Be careful at the ATM.
 Pay attention to your surroundings, have your card in your hand, cover the keypad when you type in your code, and take your receipt.
 If you must use the ATM at night, choose one in a well-lit location.